Court of Arbitration for Sport: Jurisdiction and appeals

 Generally speaking, a dispute may be submitted to the CAS only if an arbitration agreement between the parties specifies recourse to the CAS.
 However, according to rule 61 of the Olympic Charter, all disputes in connection with the Olympic Games can only be submitted to CAS, and all Olympic international federations (IF) have recognised the jurisdiction of CAS for at least some disputes.

 Through compliance with the 2009 World Anti-Doping Code, all signatories, including all Olympic international federations and National Olympic Committees, have recognised the jurisdiction of CAS for anti-doping rule violations.
 Starting in 2016, an anti-doping division of CAS judges, who specialize in doping cases at the Olympic Games, replaced the IOC disciplinary commission.
 These decisions can be appealed to CAS's ad hoc court in the Olympic host city or, if the ad hoc court is no longer available, to the permanent CAS.
 The inaugural anti-doping division handled eight cases, of which seven were doping cases within its jurisdiction.

 As a Swiss arbitration organization, decisions of the CAS can be appealed to the Federal Supreme Court of Switzerland.
 Appeals of arbitration decisions are generally not successful, and no evaluation of the merits takes place, with the evaluation mainly based on whether procedural requirements have been met, and whether the award is incompatible with public policy.
 As of March 2012, there have been seven successful appeals.
 Six of the upheld appeals were procedural in nature.
-Only once has the Federal Supreme Court overruled a CAS decision on the case's merits, in the case of Matuzalém, a Brazilian football player.
-CAS decisions can be the subject of further appeal to the European Court of Human Rights.
+Overruling a CAS decision on the case's merits is extremely rare.
+It occurred in 2012 for the first time in more than 20 years when the Federal Supreme Court overturned the case of Matuzalém, a Brazilian football player accused of breach of contract.
+In 2020, the Supreme Court overturned the case of Sun Yang, a Chinese swimmer accused of doping.
+CAS decisions can be the subject of further appeal to the European Court of Human Rights (ECHR).
+For example, the ECHR found CAS and the Federal Supreme Court discriminated against and violated the privacy of runner Caster Semenya.

-The Federal Court of Justice of Germany ruled against the German speed-skater Claudia Pechstein, recognising a lack of jurisdiction to revisit her case.
+German speed skater Claudia Pechstein, who was unsuccessful in lifting a doping-related suspension in her CAS case, appealed to the Federal Court of Justice of Germany, which however ruled against her, recognising a lack of jurisdiction to revisit her case.
 The Federal Court ruled that CAS met the requirements of a court of arbitration according to German law and that CAS's independence from the parties was secured by the method of selecting arbitrators and the possibility to appeal to the Swiss Federal Tribunal.
+However, this decision was in turn overturned by the Federal Constitutional Court of Germany, which ordered a re-trial.